Embark on an emotional journey

 You will have an Experience learning experience of how Seto's unique high-quality clay is transformed into Seto .

-You will stroll through the historical kiln-lined alleys, shrines, and quaint shopping streets.
+We will stroll through the historical Kiln-lined alleys, shrines, and charming shopping streets.

 Enjoy the local food culture on Seto ware and stay in an old house that was renovated from the mansion of a Meiji era potter.